ivargr/kage-indexing/Readme.md

 ### Step 4: Get your variants and reference genome

-Put these somewhere (e.g in the local_data folder):
+Put these somewhere (e.g in the local_data folder or anywhere else on your computer):

-* Your reference genome should end with `.fa` or a `.2bit` to be detected by snakemake.
+* Your reference genome should end with `.fa` or a `.2bit` in order to be detected by snakemake.
 * Your variants should be a `vcf.gz` file with an accompanying index ending with `vcf.gz.tbi`.
-Your variants should ideally be phased and not have missing genotypes.
+Your variants should ideally be phased and not have many missing genotypes.
 If there are missing genotypes (i.e. "."), these will be treated as the reference allele.
 Variants are not required to be phased, but accuracy will likely be better with phased variants.

 ### Step 4: Edit config.yml